Protein for Muscle & Exercise Recovery

 Tissue regeneration occurs even when our bodies are not physically active, it just happens at a slower rate and it may not even be visible to us.
 The old skin you shed, the new nails you grow, small tears in muscle tissue–all need protein to do so.

 If you’ve been to a gym or read anything about protein and exercise, then you’ve probably heard or witnessed with your very eyes the protein powder shakes that people guzzle down immediately before or after their workouts.
-You may even be wondering if you should be doing the same thing?
-Should you take yours before or after?
-Both?
+Or perhaps you’ve done so yourself without really knowing why.
+Should you take protein before or after a workout?
+Or both?

 If you’re activity level is moderate to low then you may not need the extra protein in a shake.
 But if you’re looking to tone your body or gain some muscle, then maybe it’s something to consider.

 Taking protein after a workout has been the tried and true method for helping muscles to recover and gain strength (so long as you are doing the proper weight training exercises).
-In fact a 2013 study published in the Nutrition Journal showed that taking GN rice protein post-workout helped athletes gain muscle mass, power and strength just as well as whey protein did.
+In fact a 2013 study published in the Nutrition Journal and a 2018 study published in EC Nutrition both showed that taking GN rice protein post-workout helped both collegiate and elite athletes gain muscle mass, power and strength just as well as whey protein did.

 Taking protein before a workout can help to provide some fuel to the muscles and it will also kick start the recovery process during the workout.
 If you plan to workout for longer than 90 minutes or partake in very long, intense workouts, consuming protein before a workout is a good idea to help preserve your muscle mass.